 Your self-limiting beliefs will eventually prevent you from living your life to your fullest potential.
-Overtime you will find that you will become more frustrated, angrier and stressed about your life.
+Over time you will find that you will become more frustrated, angrier, and stressed about your life.

-Use your power of choice to empower you to start living life the way you want live it.
+Use your power of choice to empower you to start living life the way you won’t live it.
 Your Power of Choice is the one thing you have that you control and using it wisely will enable you to live your life being the best version of yourself.

 Twenty years from now you will be more disappointed by the things you didn’t do than by the things you did. ~ Mark Twain

 Preparing for and embracing change is also closely connected to you using your power of choice.
-You can’t do one with out the other.
+You can’t do one without the other.

-To want to make any change in life I believe one has to be at a certain point of pain to actually start considering the possibility of choosing to do something about changing the situation.
+To want to make any change in life I believe one has to be at a certain point of pain to start considering the possibility of choosing to do something about changing the situation.

-The intensity of this point of pain can differ for people but for most of us we are usually at our rock bottom before we even start to consider that the life we are currently living is not the life we want to live.
+The intensity of this point of pain can differ for people but for most of us, we are usually at our rock bottom before we even start to consider that the life we are currently living is not the life we want to live.

 We all want to live happy lives and we all want to live our lives being the best version of ourselves.
 However, when it comes to us, making that choice to start and stay on the journey of self-discovery is not easy.

-Losing weight in some ways is a lot easier because you can choose to follow a programme and you get to measure your success – when you weigh in!
+Losing weight in some ways is a lot easier because you can choose to follow a program and you get to measure your success – when you weigh in!
 This is a very tangible way to measure success whereas the journey of self-discovery the measurement of success is not so tangible.

 To stay on track on your journey of self-discovery you do need to be more vigilant.
-Consistently planning for and embracing change builds your resilience to staying on the your journey to living your life to your fullest potential.
+Consistently planning for and embracing change builds your resilience to stay on your journey to living your life to your fullest potential.
 When you are living your life to the fullest you will discover that you start to dream again and your dreams over time become your reality.